0xAB51NTH/mpv/README.md

  >glsl-shaders-append="C:\Users\YourUsername\AppData\Roaming\mpv\shaders/KrigBilateral.glsl"

- 4) Start Your mpv and you should be able to see that it works, right lick opens up menu.
+ 4) Start Your mpv and you should be able to see that it works, right click opens up menu.

 ## Used shaders:
 - SSimDownscaler (Luma downscale)